fimion/alex-party/posts/2021-04-29-vue-2-to-3-6-months-on.md

 ---
 Vue 3 has been out for almost 8 months now.
 Adoption is slow.
 This is feeling a little like another major version bump I've lived through.
 Is Vue the new Python?

-When I started developing this go around, I was getting into python and I was confused about python 2 vs python 3 and what I should be using.
-This was back in 2015, and the support for python 3 was very low.
+When I started developing this go around, I was getting into Python and I was confused about Python 2 vs Python 3 and what I should be using.
+This was back in 2015, and the support for Python 3 was very low.
 Similarly, Vue 3 has been released for 8 months now and it is still considered the `@next` version.
 Articles and talks all point to using Vue 3, but to a new user, everything still points to Vue 2.
 This creates confusion and bad messaging.

 Recently, [Vue.js announced that version 3.1 would be a migration build](https://twitter.com/vuejs/status/1388144585600274433) to help people move from version 2 to version 3.
 Realistically, the move from version 2 to 3 will take more than just a migration build.
 The ecosystem has not really caught up, and Evan has been spending most of his development time on Vite.